w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

 > A retail company tracks daily sales, but some records are missing due to system failures.
 >
-> A telecom company is predicting customer churn, but some customers have missing contract duration or monthly bill values.
+> A telecom company is predicting customer churn, but some customers have missing contract durations or monthly bill values.
 >
 > A hospital maintains records of patients' blood pressure, but 15% of entries are missing.
 >